Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Definition and properties

-For a toric affine Calabi--Yau threefold $X$, exponential networks capture the BPS spectrum of M-theory on $S^1 \times X$, and feature a novel type of logarithmic singularity which account for non-compact D4-branes.
-A key distinction between exponential networks and spectral networks lies in the realization of the non-abelianization map: exponential networks do not satisfy the local finiteness condition, which is otherwise characteristic of spectral networks.
-As for spectral networks, the formal definition of exponential networks relies on two kinds of data: \begin{itemize} \item A piece of \emph{geometric data} that depends on a covering $\Sigma \to C$ of Riemann surfaces induced from an embedding $\Sigma \hookrightarrow (T^*C)^{\times}$, and which for each choice of phase $\vartheta \in \mathbb{R}/2\pi\mathbb{Z}$ determines a family of calibrations for one-dimensional submanifolds of $C$. \item A piece of \emph{combinatorial data} capturing the soliton content of a certain effective 3-dimensional quantum field theory engineered from the geometric data. \end{itemize}
+Similar to spectral networks, the formal definition of exponential networks relies on two kinds of data: \begin{itemize} \item A piece of \emph{geometric data}, depending on a covering $\Sigma \to C$ of Riemann surfaces induced by an embedding $\Sigma \hookrightarrow (T^*C)^{\times}$, where $(T^*C)^{\times}$ denotes the cotangent bundle of $C$ with the zero section removed.
+For each choice of phase $\vartheta \in \mathbb{R}/2\pi\mathbb{Z}$, this data specifies a family of calibrations for one-dimensional submanifolds of $C$.
+In most applications, one takes $C = \mathbb{C}^\times$, which is the natural case arising in local mirror symmetry. \item A piece of \emph{combinatorial data} capturing the soliton content of a certain effective 3-dimensional quantum field theory engineered from the geometric data. \end{itemize}

-The mirror $Y$ of an affine toric Calabi--Yau threefold $X$ is defined by a polynomial equation:

-where $H(x,y)$ is a Laurent polynomial whose Newton polygon is the toric diagram of $X$, determined by the toric data and subject to a framing ambiguity.
-The Calabi--Yau $Y$ is equipped with the holomorphic 3-form: